Half of Saudi Arabia’s oil production was torched over the weekend thanks to a drone strike.

 “Without the vast supplies that the State of Texas has provided to energy consumers, it’s wild to think about the largest attack and disruption on [oil supply] in history — and yet the price impact has been pretty marginal,” Nick Loris, an energy and environmental economist with the Heritage Foundation told The Texan.

-In 2018, what had long been a political talking point — reaching “energy independence” — became a reality.
+In 2018, what had long been a political talking point — reaching “energy independence” — became somewhat of a reality.
 The United States became a net oil exporter and it is largely thanks to the immense success of Texas’ energy industry.
+That does not mean the U.S. does not use foreign energy sources.

 “Thanks to the innovation and entrepreneurship of pioneers in Texas, we have gone from predictions in the late 90s of ‘peak oil’ to now the United States diminishing our dependence on Middle East oil to about 10 percent of our total use,” Senator John Cornyn told The Texan.